erling6232/imagedata/docs/DeveloperDocumentation.rst

 .. code-block:: bash

-    python3 -m pip install --index-url https://test.pypi.org/simple/ --no-deps example-pkg-YOUR-USERNAME-HERE
+    python3 -m pip install --upgrade --index-url https://test.pypi.org/simple/ imagedata

 You can test that it was installed correctly by importing the package.
 Run the Python interpreter (make sure you’re still in your virtualenv):

 .. code-block:: console

     python3
-    import example_pkg
+    import imagedata

-Note that the import package is example_pkg regardless of what name you gave your distribution package in setup.py (in this case, example-pkg-YOUR-USERNAME-HERE).
+Note that the import package is imagedata regardless of what name you gave your distribution package in setup.py (in this case, example-pkg-YOUR-USERNAME-HERE).